dotdash32/IITC/Tool_Setup/Tool_setup_procedure.md

 1. Move to a clean section of the bed that is sufficiently rigid

-	- Single rail Vslots can be wobbly at the edges, better to move towards the center.
+	- Single rail V slots can be wobbly at the edges, better to move towards the center.

 	- Using a round position (ie `X100 Y100`) will make this easier later